 In anticipation of the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities, this subcommittee discusses support systems, systems, guidelines, etc.

-C Career Support
+C. Career Support

-D Actual Assistance (Role Play)
+D: Actual Support (Role Play)

 15:50